← All work

 Results

-• +300% monthly active user growth within the first six months.
+• +300% monthly active user growth in the first six months.

-• +20% retention improvement from lifecycle campaigns and customer-centric onboarding changes.
+• +20% retention improvement from lifecycle campaigns and onboarding redesign.

 What I learned